LanceYang15/Locate-Me/README.md

 * Google API

 ## In Order to Use
-In order to use this application you must have a(n) Google API Key.
+In order to use this application you must have a Google API Key.